MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-liberty-to-aks-with-ha-dr.md

 Now, use the following steps to verify if the app is running as expected.

-1. Open the DNS name of the public IP address of the Azure Application Gateway you wrote down before with *https* protocal in a new tab of the browser - for example, *https://olgw3984d1.eastus.cloudapp.azure.com*.
+1. Open the DNS name of the public IP address of the Azure Application Gateway you wrote down before with *https* protocol in a new tab of the browser - for example, *https://olgw3984d1.eastus.cloudapp.azure.com*.
 You should see the welcome page of sample app.
 1. Create a new coffee with name and price (for example, *Coffee 1* with price *10*), which is persisted into both application data table and session table of the database.
 The UI that you see should be similar to the following screenshot:

    :::image type="content" source="media/migrate-liberty-to-aks-with-ha-dr/sample-app-ui.png" alt-text="Screenshot of the sample application UI." lightbox="media/migrate-liberty-to-aks-with-ha-dr/sample-app-ui.png":::